Got Rosacea? These Makeup Tricks Will Make It Disappear

 Soothing skin care

-While makeup can cover symptoms, the fewer symptoms there are to cover the better, right?
+While makeup can cover rosacea symptoms, the fewer symptoms there are to cover the better, right?
 “Anti-inflammatory ingredients such as niacinamide and ceramides can be particularly helpful for combating the redness associated with rosacea,” says Dr. Akhavan.
 For particularly dry skin, he recommends cleansing with Cerave Hydrating Cleanser, which has an abundance of hydrating ceramides.
 Moisturizer is a must as it strengthens the skin’s natural protective barrier, keeping moisture in and irritants out.
 Look for sensitive skin-friendly formulas with ceramides, hyaluronic acid, and humectants, like DERMAdoctor Calm Cool & Corrected.
-Read up on the 11 rules for people with sensitive skin.
+Here’s some advice on finding the best rosacea skin care products that work for you.

 Redness correcting primer